phillee/SublimeMochaJSCoverage/README.md

 SublimeJSCoverage
 =================

+Highlights uncovered lines in the current file based on a previous coverage run.

+Display highlights: Super + Shift + C

-Displays inline coverage report: Super + Shift + C
+Remove highlights: Super + Shift + C + X

 Plugin tries to find the latest coverage report in a closest "coverage" directory.